 The number of units you are allowed to enroll, or attempt to enroll, into is limited during Pass 1, Pass 2, and Schedule Adjustment for each term.
 Your combined total of wait-listed courses and registered courses may not exceed the established limit.
 You may need to drop units to ensure you remain below this enrollment limit.

-Starting with Schedule Adjustment, students with current registration hold(s) are not allowed to register for courses nor be added from a wait list.
+Students with current registration hold(s) are not allowed to register for courses nor be added from a wait list.
 You must clear your registration hold(s) before the system can add you to a course from the wait list.

 Duplicate Course, Section, Equivalent, or Cross-Listed

 You may not enroll in multiple sections of the course or the same course more than once, including cross-listed and equivalent courses.
-The wait list email notification will indicate the CRN of the course section that is considered a duplicate.
+The wait-list email notification will indicate the CRN of the course section that is considered a duplicate.
 You will need to drop the registered course before the system can proceed.